cgencer/challenges_librarian/README.md

 * create an empty database
 * edit *config/[app-dev.json | app-prod.json]* to reflect your setup
 * if needed, you can edit *config/policies.json* as well
-* run
+* to create the required folders and files please run `npx sequelize-cli init --force`
-`npx sequelize-cli init --force` to create the required folders and files
+* to create dummy data for users & contents tables please run `npm run db:seeds`

 ### these needs to be edited to use migration & seeding & model-creation
 * edit *.sequelizerc*, reflecting the database connection info